Space U Odyssey

 • Medicated body powder

-• Personal medications (prescription and over-the-counter) listed on the medical form in original containers in a ziplock bag marked with the Scout's name with a Routine Drug Administration Record for each medication.
+• Personal medications (prescription and over-the-counter) listed on the medical form in original containers in a ziplock bag marked with the camper's name with a Routine Drug Administration Record for each medication.
 Learn more

 • Sunscreen